Note: We have three different technical guides all related to heated towel rails:

 - Some customers have retro fitted our additional Temperature Control Plate to their single heat electric towel rail because they found the surface temperature too hot for them (think about the position of your electric towel rail and how close it may be to bare skin).

-- Towel rails with exterior finishes in sparkling chrome, brushed chrome and black come with a matching chrome coloured heating element (as pictured above) with a matching grey flex.
+- Towel rails with exterior finishes in chrome, brushed stainless and black come with a matching chrome coloured heating element (as pictured above) with a matching grey flex.
 The white rails come with a matching white coloured heating element with a matching white flex

 - The more expensive option of the two.